dan-parker/Elevate_MMC/README.md

 # Elevate_MMC
-Always run MMC as Elevated
+Always run MMC as Elevated (So no more right-click run as)